devsecopsbiz/cookbook/README.md

     Next, deploy a VM with that includes the Azure Docker VM extension from [this Azure Resource Manager template on GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/docker-simple-on-ubuntu).
 When prompted, provide your own unique values for *adminUsername*, *adminPassword*, and *dnsNameForPublicIP*:

     > Replace the name of the resource group with the one you got previously

+    > *dnsNameForPublicIP* will be your public VM name and must be unique.

     ```azurecli
     az group deployment create --resource-group <REPLACE HERE> --template-uri https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/docker-simple-on-ubuntu/azuredeploy.json